r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 ### Reorganized structure of the R code

-{DBI} uses S4 generic functions to specify the interface to be implemented by backends, using database specific subclasses.
+{DBI} uses S4 classes and generic functions to specify the interface to be implemented by backends, using database specific subclasses.
 Class specific generic implementations are consequently declared with `setMethod()`, using the following convention:

 ```r